logAMS/logAMS.github.io/index.md

 ## Registration
 Are you interested in attending logAMS?
-Please register with this [form]() -- link to be updated.
+Please register with this [form](https://forms.gle/ayMm93tGrwsKdqZZ8).

 ## Contact